epsitec-sa/immutable-js-diff/README.md

 ```
 where if s = true, then sequence diffs are ignored and a single block is generated.
 This can be usefull as an optimization.
+If s is a string (identification key of all elements), an additional optimization will be performed,
+detecting if all elements of a list have changed (in this case a complete change),
+or just some elements (in this case a granular diff)

 ## Getting Started